 Councils have received one-year funding envelopes for three years in a row, which hampers the Council's ability to make efficient and effective decisions over long-term financial planning.
 The lack of certainty has been further exacerbated by the number of financial reforms which have been put on hold, particularly during the pandemic.
 The Government announced in September that a Comprehensive Spending Review covering the period 2022-23 to 2024-25 would be concluded on 27th October 2021 alongside the Autumn Budget.
-Despite the three-year spending review, the Local Government Finance Settlement was only for one year, which is not conducive to robust financial planning, particularly in relation to capital.
+It is unclear at this point whether the Local Government Finance Settlement will also cover the same period or will remain as a one-year allocation, which is not conducive to robust financial planning, particularly in relation to capital.